-Cape Cod NEMBA members do some of the upkeep on Otis's trails.
-Here are a couple of pictures taken on a late winter Trail Care day. where the emphasis was on removing winter deadfalls from the trails.
+Cape Cod NEMBA members do a lot of of the upkeep on Otis's trails.
+Here are a couple of pictures taken on a late winter Trail Care day where the emphasis was on removing winter deadfalls from the trails.

 The best way to access the riding is from Route 151.
 There are a lot of trails in this area which do not go into base property.
 Parking is along Route 151 near the dirt mound on your left after you exit from Mac Arthur Blvd.
 (Rt.28), or 100 yards after that on your right.
 There is also parking about a mile away at the junction of Route 151 and Cloverfield Lane.
 From here, you bike to the end of the big field, cross the railroad tracks and enter the trails area.